madmalik/rustformat/README.md

 Please be aware of the fact that this is not meant for production use yet!
 The rustformat code is formated with rustformat, but besides that I cannot guarantee that semantic meaning is preserved.

+Known issues:
+* function calls that span multiple lines are not formated idiomatlicy
+* Overlong comments are not are not handled

 Examples:
 ~~~
 fn main() {